Harkány

 Harkány (Harkanj) is a town in Baranya county, Hungary.

 History

 The area has been inhabited since medieval times, the name "Nagh Harkan" was mentioned in a document from the year 1323.
-The origin and meaning of the name harkány is unknown, but there are archaeological findings showing that the area was inhabited by Huns and Avars about 1000 years ago.
-Until the end of World War II, the majority of the Inhabitants was Danube Swabians, also called locally as Stifolder, because there Ancestors once came at the 17th century and 18th century from Fulda (district).
-Mostly of the former German Settlers was expelled to Allied-occupied Germany and Allied-occupied Austria in 1945–1948, about the Potsdam Agreement.
+The origin and meaning of the name harkány is unknown, but archaeological findings show that the area was inhabited by Huns and Avars about 1,000 years ago.
+Until the end of World War II, the majority of the inhabitants were Danube Swabians, also called locally as Stifolder, because their ancestors arrived in the 17th and 18th centuries from the German district of Fulda.
+Most of the former German settlers were expelled to Allied-occupied Germany and Allied-occupied Austria in 1945–1948, consequent to the Potsdam Agreement.

-Only a few Germans of Hungary live there, the majority today are the descendants of Hungarians from the Czechoslovak–Hungarian population exchange.
-They occupied the houses of the former Danube Swabians Inhabitants.
+Few Germans remain today, the majority of the modern population are the descendants of Hungarians from the Czechoslovak–Hungarian population exchange.
+They occupied the houses of the former Danube Swabian inhabitants.